pytorch/serve/kubernetes/README.md

 ## Overview

 This page demonstrates a Torchserve deployment in Kubernetes using Helm Charts.
 This deployment leverages a shared file system for storing snapshot / model files which are shared between multiple pods of the deployment.
-Its uses the public Torchserve Docker image for the pods.
+Its uses [DockerHub Torchserve Image](https://hub.docker.com/r/pytorch/torchserve) for the deployment.

 ![EKS Overview](overview.png)

-In this example we use EKS for Kubernetes Cluster and EFS for distributed storage in this deployemnt.
+In this example we use EKS for Kubernetes Cluster and EFS for distributed storage.
 But this can replaced with any kubernetes cluster / distributed storage for PVC.

 In the following sections we would
 * Create a EKS Cluster for deploying Torchserve.